Ornithologists on my way

 Mogens, driving his moped, c.
 1971.
 (Drawing copyright © by Jens Gregersen)

 Mogens visited us on Vorsø in 1989.
-Upper picture, from right Jörn Eskildsen, Mogens with his dog, Jens Gregersen, and me, centre picture Mogens, me, and Jens.
+The upper picture shows Mogens with his dog, Jörn Eskildsen (right), me (left), and Jens Gregersen, the centre picture Mogens, me, and Jens.
 (Photos copyright © by Jörn Eskildsen)

 His tales about working with caimans in Brazil inspired Jens to make this drawing.
 (Drawing copyright © by Jens Gregersen)